-- 50. The councils have a wide range of mechanisms in place aimed at preventing and detecting fraud and corruption.
-These include the legislation set out in this document in addition to each council's financial procedure rules or regulations. - 51.
-The councils will review and update policies as and when required by the section 151 (chief finance) officer and/or the monitoring officer if that date is before the policy review date set out at the end of this document. - 52.
+- 51. The councils have a wide range of mechanisms in place aimed at preventing and detecting fraud, bribery or corruption.
+These include the legislation set out in this document in addition to each council's financial procedure rules or regulations. - 52.
 Managers must ensure that adequate levels of internal checks are included in working procedures, particularly financial procedures.
-It is important that duties are organised in such a way that no one person can carry out a complete transaction without some form of checking or intervention process being built into the system. - 53.
-South Oxfordshire District Council councillors are subject to an enhanced Criminal Records Bureau police check.
+It is important that duties are organised in such a way that no one person can carry out a complete transaction without some form of checking or intervention process being built into the system.